Fraud-Busters/backend/README.md

 ### Set environment

-Create a new file named ".env" in the current working directory and then fill in the environment variables
+Create a new file named `.env` in the current working directory and then fill in the environment variables

 ### Run mysql server